syncfusion-content/uwp-docs/uwp/Rotator/overview.md

 documentation: ug
 ---

-# About Syncfusion® UWP SfRotator Control
+# About Syncfusion® UWP Rotator Control

-The SfRotator is a data control used to display image data's and navigate through them.
+The UWP Rotator is a data control used to display image data's and navigate through them.
 The images can be selected either by Thumbnail or by Dots support.

 ![overview](images/overview.png)